markterence/vue-theme-provider/README.md

 # vue-theme-provider

-A Vue 3 plugin for updating the class attribute on the HTML element based on the current theme (light/dark/custom).
+A Vue 3 utility for updating the class attribute on the HTML element based on the current theme (light/dark/custom).
 This also saves the user's theme preference in localStorage.

-This uses VueUse API under the hood, however this was created to leverage the `provide/inject` api of Vue.
+This uses VueUse API under the hood, however this was created to leverage the `provide/inject` api of Vue and act as top-level provider

 ## Installation